 It is necessary to allow adequate room for the hose connection and agitator handle.
 Both of these may be re-located to the opposite side of the unit if needed.
 In some space-restricted areas it may be necessary to offset the toilet to one side or even turn the toilet slightly to one side to allow for extra clearance.

-With the standard handle attached the width of the unit is 20 ¾ inches.
+With the standard handle attached, the width of the unit is 20 ¾ inches.
 For more confined spaces, the optional spider handle decreases the width to 17 ¾ inches.
 Two inches to the left side of the head (as you face it) is required to slide the bowl off the slip hinge for servicing the base.
-In severely confined spaces removing the mounting knobs and sliding the toilet away from the mounting location may be a more desirable method of servicing the unit.
+Figure 2.
+In severely confined spaces, removing the mounting knobs and sliding the toilet away from the mounting location may be a more desirable method of servicing the unit.

 After choosing the location for your toilet, it is necessary to secure it to the floor of your boat, cabin, or RV using the two L-brackets.
 The brackets may be positioned to the inside or outside of the base of the unit as you desire.
-The normal mounting is to position the L-brackets under the base in the recesses in the toilet.
-Mounting screws are included for mounting to a wooden floor.
-If you choose to mount your unit with the L-brackets facing inward in the recesses provided in the base, counter-sunk screws or bolts are required.
+(The normal mounting is to position the L-brackets under the base in the recesses in the toilet.)

 The unit must be vented to the outside of your cabin whether it is a boat, RV, truck, or vacation property.
 This helps keep your bathroom smelling fresh, and allows for proper growth of beneficial bacteria which facilitates the composting process.